Dunno if anybody will read this, but I have learned so much about this subject that it seemed like a shame not to write it down.

 “But Peter, I’m not a big bad corporation—I’m just a poor musician trying to make beautiful music!”

 Doesn’t matter.
 From the perspective of the people working on your record, no matter how much they might like you as a person and believe in your project artistically, to them this will fall squarely in the category of unpaid work.
+This is a well established dilemma that existed long before your arrival in Nashville, and will remain long after your departure.
+Your project will not be the exception to the rule.

 Second, there are business considerations.